Laguna Hills

 Is Laguna Hills well-suited for owner-occupiers?

-Yes for buyers who value space, an older suburban feel, and equestrian character.
-Less so for buyers seeking dense walkability, a brand-new master-planned feel, or a built-out dining scene.
+Yes, if space, an older suburban feel, and equestrian character are priorities.
+Less so if dense walkability, a brand-new master-planned feel, or a built-out dining scene are what you want.

 What are notable neighborhoods?

-Nellie Gail Ranch (equestrian, acreage, premium prices); Moulton Ranch (larger planned homes); Alicia Parkway-area pockets (older, more accessible, mixed character); Meadow Ridge (smaller lots, mid-range pricing).
+Nellie Gail Ranch (equestrian, acreage, premium prices); Moulton Ranch (larger planned homes); Alicia Parkway-area pockets (older, more accessible, mixed character).

 How far is Laguna Hills from the beach?